Cases of deadly coronavirus spike as officials confirm human-to-human spread

 The agency will be holding an emergency committee meeting on Wednesday to discuss whether the virus constitutes a public health emergency of international concern, and formulate recommendations to manage the outbreak.

-China's National Health Commission will also be holding a briefing on the coronavirus outbreak Wednesday.
+China's National Health Commission will also be holding a briefing on the coronavirus outbreak on Wednesday.

 Over the weekend, three U.S. airports started screening passengers arriving from Wuhan to prevent the spread of the virus.

-Eric Baculinao and Dawn Liu reported from Beijing; Yuliya Talmazan reported from London.
+Eric Baculinao and Dawn Liu reported from Beijing; Janis Frayer from Wuhan; and Yuliya Talmazan from London.